Daily Devotional Wednesday Wisdom | April 29, 2026

 They Exalted Themselves

 In verse 12, Jesus proclaimed that those who exalt themselves will be abased, but the humble will be exalted.
-Then He began to pronounce woes, or expressions of grief, spoken as a curse or tragedy.
+Then He began to pronounce woes, or expressions of grief, spoken as curses or in times of tragedy.
 Not having a heart of service, the scribes and Pharisees exalted themselves and didn’t walk in God’s word.
-They believed in their own greatness, not God’s.
+They were egotistical and immoral.
 In this daily devotional, strive to live humbly and upright, unlike the religious elite.

 Woe Unto You

-In verse 14, Jesus pronounces His first woe against them: “Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows’ houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation.”
+In verse 13, Jesus pronounces His first woe against them: “But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.”
 Jesus wasn’t joyful in making these pronouncements; however, these wayward religious figures needed to hear the truth.
 Although they would ultimately reject it, they are warned, so now the blood is on their own hands.

-God told Ezekiel in 3:19 to warn the wicked, but if they don’t repent, they’d perish.
-Yet he’d deliver his soul; therefore, Jesus was acting in obedience to God’s word.
+God told Ezekiel in 3:19 to warn the wicked, but if they didn’t repent, they’d perish.
+Yet Ezekiel would be delivered.
+Therefore, Jesus was acting in obedience to God’s word.
 In your daily devotional, warning the disobedient could save them from eternal judgment.
-As pastor Dr. Charles Stanley would say, “Obey God and leave the consequences to Him.”
+As Pastor Charles Stanley would say, “Obey God and leave the consequences to Him.”

 Shutting Up the Kingdom

 Jesus calls them hypocrites, which means phony and deceitful.
-They were actors playing a role, pretending to be someone they’re not.
-They’re guilty of shutting up the kingdom of heaven against men.
-By not accepting Christ, who is the only way to salvation, they were closing the door of salvation to themselves and barring the entrance for the people who would receive Him.
+They were actors playing a role, pretending to be someone they were not.
+They were guilty of shutting up the kingdom of heaven against men.
+By not accepting Christ, who is the only way to salvation, they were closing the door of salvation for themselves and barring the entrance for people who would receive Him.

 It was the religious leaders who influenced the crowd to ask for Barabbas and reject Jesus by shouting, “Crucify Him!”
-It was their wickedness and their partnership with Satan that led them to follow Him wherever He taught, They wanted to discredit Him, and look for a way to destroy Him.
+It was their wickedness and their partnership with Satan that led them to follow Him wherever He taught.
+They wanted to discredit Him and find a way to destroy Him.
 Declare in this daily devotional that Christ is the only way to salvation, and don’t let any religious charlatan lead you astray.

 God’s Kingdom is Open to You